Mads Mikkelsen: 1996–2005

 Mikkelsen made his film debut in 1996 as a drug dealer in Nicolas Winding Refn's internationally successful film Pusher, which spawned two sequels.
 He played marginalized, often comic roles in popular Danish films.
-In 1999, Mikkelsen had a leading role as Lenny, a shy film expert who suffers from avoidant personality disorder, opposite Kim Bodnia in Refn's Bleeder (1999).
+In 1999, Mikkelsen had a leading role as Lenny, a shy film expert who has avoidant personality disorder, opposite Kim Bodnia in Refn's Bleeder (1999).
 In 2000, Mikkelsen played a gangster opposite Søren Pilmark, Ulrich Thomsen and Nikolaj Lie Kaas in Anders Thomas Jensen's Copenhagen gangster film, Flickering Lights.
 The following year, he gained wider popularity when he starred in the gay comedy Shake It All About (2001).

 In 2002, Mikkelsen had a starring role as a young doctor who falls in love with the girlfriend of one of his patients in Open Hearts which earned him both Robert and Bodil nominations in 2003 for best actor.
 He also won best actor for this performance at the Rouen Nordic Film Festival in 2003.
 In 2003, Mikkelsen had a leading role as a man who leaves his wife and child in the short film Nu.
 He starred opposite Kaas in The Green Butchers, playing an orphaned butcher's assistant in a small provincial Danish town, where human meat is a specialty.
 He won the Fantasporto Award for Best Actor for his portrayal of the butcher.
 Later in 2003, he starred in Pablo Berger's Spanish film Torremolinos 73, about an exasperated encyclopedia salesman who exports pornographic films to Scandinavian countries under the pretense of being an audiovisual encyclopedia of human reproduction.
 Although a critical success in Spain, the film was poorly received in Scandinavian countries.

 In 2004, Mikkelsen reprised his role as drug dealer Tonny in the Pusher sequel, Pusher II.
 His performance was acclaimed, garnering him the Bodil Award for Best Actor, Zulu Award for Best Actor and Robert Festival Award for Best Actor.
 One writer likened his pose in the mirror in the film to Robert De Niro in Martin Scorsese's Taxi Driver.
 In 2005, Mikkelsen portrayed an "unorthodox country vicar" named Ivan who challenges a neo-Nazi (Ulrich Thomsen) who has been sentenced to community service to bake an apple pie in Adam's Apples.

 Mikkelsen's breakthrough and his longest running role was as a sensitive policeman in Niels Arden Oplev's Danish television series Rejseholdet (Unit One) (2000–03), for which he won the 2002 Best Actor Award from TvFestival.dk.
 The series' 32 episodes stretched over four years.
 He became more widely known internationally for his role as Tristan in Jerry Bruckheimer's production of the movie King Arthur (2004), which was a commercial success despite negative reviews.